Widest choice of ski holidays from 60+ tour operators

 425km of pistes - 260 runs Paradiski Ski Area

-La Plagne is made up of ten villages, each with a different atmosphere - watch the sunset over Mt Blanc in Aime la Plagne or if you're new to skiing or travelling with your family Montchavin might be more suited with its sledge area and snow garden if you're after a lively scene than Belle Plagne or Plagne Centre will be perfect for you with some excellent bars and late night clubs.
-La Plagne makes up half of the Paradiski ski area, so even with the local pass, you'll still have access to 200km of pistes.
-Another big plus of La Plagne is that 70% of the slopes are above 2000m so snow conditions are good here.
+Another top French ski resort, La Plagne is made up of eleven villages, each with a different atmosphere – watch the sunset over Mont Blanc in Aime la Plagne or if you're new to skiing or travelling with your family, Montchavin might be more suited with its sledge area and snow garden.
+If you're after a lively scene, then Belle Plagne or Plagne Centre will be perfect for you with some excellent bars and late-night clubs.
+La Plagne makes up half of the Paradiski ski area, which together offers over 400 km of pistes to explore.
+Another big plus of La Plagne is that 70% of the slopes are above 2000 m so snow conditions can be relied on here.

 View ski holidays to La Plagne